-Below are links to health survey reports and the Glen DNA Archive, and information about Glen research projects.
+Below are links to health survey reports, and information about Glen research projects.

 Data from health surveys can help inform breed health strategy and influence future health research initiatives.